-The FiTeq Authenticator is a CICS enabled application that was run under CICS Transaction Server for z/OS V5.1 in this benchmark.
+The FiTeq Authenticator is an IBM CICS® enabled application that was run under CICS Transaction Server for z/OS® V5.1 in this benchmark.
 The performance benchmark was conducted as a joint venture between IBM and FiTeq in January 2014.

-In summary, the FiTeq Authenticator application performance characteristics demonstrates to be:
+In summary, the following FiTeq Authenticator application performance characteristics were demonstrated:

-> Cost-effective: Using only approximately 500 microseconds of CPU per transaction for the single configuration.
+- Cost-effective: Approximately only 500 microseconds of CPU per transaction were used for the single configuration.

-> Efficient: Average response times below 20 milliseconds per transaction maintained at a transaction rate exceeding 8000 per second.
+- Efficient: Average response times below 20 milliseconds per transaction were maintained at a transaction rate exceeding 8,000 per second.

-These benchmark test results have confirmed and validated the FiTeq Authenticator is, in conjunction with the performance, reliability, and scalability provided by IBM z/OS® and CICS® architectures and associated hardware, fully capable of satisfying the requirements of all top financial institutes.
+These benchmark test results confirmed and validated that the FiTeq Authenticator is, in conjunction with the performance, reliability, and scalability provided by IBM z/OS and CICS architectures and associated hardware, fully capable of satisfying the requirements of all top financial institutes.

-As a by-product of the FiTeq Authenticator performance test, the IBM World-Wide Solutions-Cross ISV Sizing team has developed a FiTeq Authenticator Sizing Tool to forecast system requirements based on the TPS and other system requirements of any future FiTeq client.
+As a by-product of the FiTeq Authenticator performance test, the IBM World-Wide Solutions-Cross ISV Sizing team developed a FiTeq Authenticator Sizing Tool to forecast system requirements based on the transactions per second (TPS) and other system requirements of any future FiTeq client.
 As a result, the IBM pre-sale team and the FiTeq marketing team will be able to recommend the best fit and most cost-effective IBM software and hardware solution for a particular FiTeq client.